 Interservice Rivalry: Humorously shown in "Anchors Aweigh", the first sidestory in the snippet collection, where US Navy Commander Roy Focker leads Skull Flight and their Crusaders on a Mission from God: to defeat the US Army's Infinities and their Raptors.
 Both groups are later found sharing the same bar, thanks to the Marines in their Crusaders winning Blue Flag 02.

-More seriously, Journey Home shows that the Imperial Royal Guard has succeeded in marginalizing the Imperial Japanese Army, to the point where the Type-02 Shiranui Niigata is an IRG machine, with the IJA forced to make do with near-obsolete Type-94 Shiranui and Type-89 Kagerou.
+More seriously, Journey Home shows that the Imperial Royal Guard has succeeded in marginalizing the Imperial Japanese Army, to the point where the Type-02 Shiranui Niigata is an IRG machine, with the IJA forced to make do with the near-obsolete Type-94 Shiranui and Type-89 Kagerou.

 More Dakka: Vincent Lowell manages to build an F-15 variant with up to six assault cannons for even more dakka.